 In 1955, Kalvero Oberg introduced the concept of culture shock.
-This expression summarizes those feelings that one feels when they have to function in a completely different social and/or cultural environment.
-These feelings could be surprise, confusion, uncertainty or worry.
+This expression summarizes those feelings that one has when they have to function in a completely different social and/or cultural environment.
+These feelings could be a surprise, confusion, uncertainty or worry.

-In 1996 this concept appeared in a completely new context in Győr.
-The cultural gap between the massive punk crowd filling the downtown of the historical city, arriving for the first ever Hungarian Exploited concert and the people of the city made the latter more weary, according to reports, as the crowd had no notion of anything.
+In 1996, this concept appeared in a completely new context in Győr.
+The cultural gap between the massive punk crowd filling the downtown of the historical city, arriving for the first ever Hungarian Exploited concert and the people of the city made the latter more warier, according to reports, as the crowd had no notion of anything.

 The town’s police chief described the situation as a catastrophe, and the mayor, who came out personally to alert the local seniors, stated that the “mistake was made” by allowing the concert.

-As a result of the concert, which became a determinative chapter in Hungarian punk-almanac, the band was banned from the city, and after the damages were repaired the town got back its original image and as a result in 1989 received the conservational Europa-Nostra award.
+As a result of the concert, which became a determinative chapter in Hungarian punk-almanac, the band was banned from the city, and after the damage was repaired, the town got back its original image and as a result in 1989 received the conservational Europa-Nostra award.

 All the time